jonathan-gomes/CustomizableTabBar/README.md

 ![Alt Text](https://github.com/jonathan-gomes/CustomizableTabBar/blob/main/files/vid03.gif)

-In that case, you won't be able to see the view applied in the Iterface Builder, only in runtime
+In that case, you won't be able to see the view applied in the Interface Builder, only in runtime
 ![Alt Text](https://github.com/jonathan-gomes/CustomizableTabBar/blob/main/files/sc01.png)